 3. Improvising an accompaniment to a simple melody.

-The Voice and Opera program requires a one-hour comprehensive examination in music literature and theory.
-A list of 100 musical works of the standard literature from the Middle Ages through the 20th century is made available to the student when admitted to the College.
-This examination should be taken in the penultimate term of study.
+All candidates for the Master of Music degree are required to take a one-hour comprehensive examination in music literature and theory.
+A list of 100 musical works of the standard literature from the Middle Ages through the 20th century is available to the student when admitted to the College.
+It is suggested that this examination be taken in the penultimate term of study.
 The list is intended as an aid to preparation for the examination.

 Students must pass all three sections.
 A score of 70% or better must be achieved in the identification section, and a "pass" or "weak pass" must be achieved in the "mystery" selection and the score analysis section.

 The examination is administered approximately ten times each year.
 Students notify the music graduate secretary no later than one week prior to the requested examination administration date.